SEND choosing and applying for primary school

 Choosing a school with an additionally resourced provision

-Some mainstream schools across the borough have additionally resourced provisions special units to support deal with particular needs – such as complex learning difficulties, hearing impairments, social and communication difficulties, and speech and language disorders.
-To access one of these additionally resourced provisions special units your child will need to have been identified by Bromley Council as having a level of need where this type of specialist provision is required.
+Some mainstream schools across the borough have additionally resourced provisions special units to support and deal with particular needs – such as complex learning difficulties, hearing impairments, social and communication difficulties, and speech and language disorders.
+To access one of these additionally resourced provisions your child will need to have been identified by Bromley Council as having a level of need where this type of specialist provision is required.

 Choosing a special school